 I took my old car battery, along with a bunch of batteries people had dumped on my property (I live in a rural area, so trash gets dumped along the road quite often) to Auto Zone and received $30 in store credit!!

 I used this store credit to pay for the oil filter and oil, essentially making this a FREE oil change.
 If you have an old battery to get rid of, don’t throw it into landfill trash!
-Call around and see if there is an auto parts store that will recycle it for you!
+Dump it in my yard instead.
+Or, if you’re really ambitious, call around and see if there is an auto parts store that will recycle it for you!

 Do you have any tips for zero waste oil change or other car repairs?
 If so, leave them below.